SB-DA/Election_Analysis/README.md

   Raymon Anthony Doane: 3.1% (11,606)

 - Winning Candidate was Diana DeGette .
 Her vote count was 272,892 that is 73.8% votes.

-- Below is a Screenshot of the Results.
+#### Below is a Screenshot of the Results.
 ![image](https://user-images.githubusercontent.com/78935551/111884365-aa96ab00-8997-11eb-8ac6-60a63c10ad43.png)

+## Election Audit Summary
+- The Script can be manupilated by just changing the county of Districts and can be used to analyze other Congressional Elections.
+- It can also be used for senatorial Elections and Local Elections.